7 Real life locations of the Girl who leapt through time

 The Automaton Clock

-An automaton clock near the Nakai Station equally feature in the anime, same as the shop, the clock looks very similar to the real life one except for the moving part in the anime.
-However, I’m not sure the Automaton clock exists today but below you can have a view of the two automaton clocks
+An automaton clock near the Nakai Station is equally featured in the anime, same as the shop, the clock looks very similar to the real life one except for the moving part in the anime.

 Related: 7 Location of Zombie Land Saga